paulhtremblay/dv01_takehome/README.md

 be ingested if needed

 Spent 30 minutes trying to figure out which fields to use.
 Made my best estimate.
 Could not find fully_paid field

+Please see the pics dirctory to see my the bucket, bq tables, etc.